719-377-4900

 How I Got Here

-I would describe the start of my journey as a stumble with some encouragement and luck.
+I would describe the start of my journey as a stumble with some encouragement and a lot of luck.
 I explored various majors within social science as an undergraduate student, but was always drawn back to psychology.
 I also had a couple of professors that encouraged me to continue pursuing psychology.
 I was guided towards a program to help minorities and women pursue higher education in STEM fields, and with more encouragement applied to graduate schools.

-I was accepted into one Ph.D. program in Michigan.
-At 21 years old I made the decision to move from Colorado, where I lived since I was 8 years old, and get a Ph.D. in Michigan.
+I, 2006 I was accepted into one Ph.D. program in Michigan.
+At 21 years old I made the decision to move from Colorado, where I lived since I was 8 years old, and pursue a Ph.D. in Michigan.
 I had no clue what I what was doing!
-I typically describe this part of my journey as a hot mess, I think people who were around me at that time would agree.
-I had a lot of growing up to do, personally and professionally.
+I typically describe this part of my journey as a hot mess; I had a lot of growing up to do, personally and professionally.
 I questioned what I was doing several times and the process took about 6 years longer than it was supposed to.
-But, I did it.
-I am happy I did it, I do love psychology, but I would likely do things very differently if I had to do it again.
+But, I did it and am happy and grateful I was able to persevere.
+I have worked hard to grow and try to use these experiences to help others.
+My career has not been what I thought it was going to be, but it now feels like I have found my path.

-Work Experiences
+Work Experience

-While in school, a good portion of my experience was in college counseling centers where I provided a range of therapy services, neuropsychological testing (mostly for ADHD), and outreach and prevention services.
+The majority of my experience was in college counseling centers where I provided a range of therapy services, neuropsychological testing (mostly for ADHD), and outreach and prevention services.
 For about two years, I worked as a suicide prevention specialist developing and leading suicide prevention programs on campus.
 I also completed an internship in a partial hospitalization program for kids and adolescents, worked in a rural high school providing therapy and prevention services, and worked as a career counselor helping soldiers separating from the US army.
 I have also been an instructor or co-instructor for graduate level courses in various psychological topics.

 After graduating in 2018, I got a post-doctoral position at a college counseling center and worked there until COVID started in 2020.
 At that time, I decided to focus more on being a therapist.
 I learned that I do not want to teach, and though I enjoyed outreach and prevention work, I needed and wanted to learn more clinically.
-My next job was a misstep, I worked for three months at a state hospital in the middle of nowhere, and l learned that population and setting is not for me.
+My next job was a misstep, I worked for three months at a state hospital in the middle of nowhere, and l learned that population and setting is not sustainable for me.
 I then got a job working as a Psychologist in a community mental health center for the next two years, as well as started working as an independent contractor for a telehealth company.
 I was enjoying working as a Psychologist via telehealth and decided to move to that full-time.
 I worked for the telehealth company until 2024, when I decided I wanted to be self-employed.
 And, that brings me here.

 Business Start-Up